mark-ingenosity/DOpus-IconSetBuilder/doc/Default Icon Names.md

 # Directory Opus Default Icon Names

 Following is a list of the default names assigned to a standard DOpus iconset along with the position of each icon in the icon set's master image file (icon sheet).
 Note that the individual icon image associated with a name is meant to somehow convey the name's meaning, If you choose to use this naming convention, you may want to choose icon images that do the same.
-In preparing an `IconSetBuilder` configuration file, these names will need to be inserted into the `"names" sections` of that file.
-See `README.md` for details.
+In preparing an `IconSetBuilder` configuration file, these names will need to be inserted into the`names`section of that file.
+See `README.md` for details on the IconSetBuilder configuration file format.

 Note that there is no requirement to use this naming convention.
 It is simply meant as a guide to indicate how Directory Opus's default icon sets work.
 By following this DOPus naming convention and icon row/col placement, your own iconset can be seamlessly swapped in to match the same default icon assignments.